Modern Slavery Statement

 Risk and compliance

-easyHotel periodically evaluates the nature and extent of its exposure to the risk of modern slavery occurring in its supply chain.
-We consider easyhotel to have a moderate risk because we operate in a labour-intensive industry.
+easyHotel periodically evaluates the nature and extent of its exposure to the risk of modern slavery occurring in its supply chains.
+We consider easyHotel to have a moderate risk because we operate in a labour-intensive industry.
 Where we identify a potential risk, we will investigate such risk and take appropriate action.
-We ensure all our suppliers adhere to our anti-slavery policy.
-We do not tolerate slavery and human trafficking within our supply chains.
-If we find evidence of a failure to comply with our anti-slavery policy, we have provisions in our contracts that allow us to immediately terminate the contract.

 Key performance indicators (KPI) and effectiveness

 We do not have specific KPI reporting.
-However, following our review of our actions this financial year, we have the following objectives and action steps:
+However, following a review of our actions since publishing our first anti-slavery policy, we have the following objectives, action steps and progress to date:

-Objective: Ensure all new and existing suppliers are aware of, and comply with, our modern slavery policy.
+Objective: Continue to ensure all new and existing suppliers are aware of easyHotel’s zero tolerance approach modern slavery.

 Objective: Ensure we have contractual recourse under standard supply contracts if modern slavery issues are subsequently identified.

-Action Step: Incorporate our standard anti-slavery contractual wording in all new contracts.
+Action Step: Incorporate our standard anti- slavery contractual wording in all new high-risk contracts.
 Where an agreement, with a supplier operating in a high-risk sector or location, does not provide adequate recourse where modern slavery issues are identified, amend standard supply contract wording by 31 December 2025 to include warranties on modern slavery compliance, termination rights for non-compliance and audit rights.

 Training and awareness

-We invest in educating our staff to recognise the risks of modern slavery and human trafficking in our business and supply chains.
-Through our training, employees are encouraged to identify and report any potential breaches of our anti-slavery and human trafficking policy, and report any concerns they may have about guests, colleagues, someone in our supply chain or someone unrelated to easyHotel.
+We have invested and continue to invest in educating our staff to recognise the risks of modern slavery and human trafficking in our business and supply chains.
+Through our training, employees are encouraged to identify and report any potential breaches of our anti-slavery and human trafficking policy, and report any concerns they may have about guests, colleagues, someone in our supply chains or someone unrelated to easyHotel.
 Anti-slavery training is mandatory and completed on an annual basis.
 In team areas at our hotels, we display posters that detail key signs that could indicate that someone may be a slavery or trafficking victim and how an employee should report a suspicion.

 Our on-going commitment